Elections and the markets: 4 lessons from the past

 Since 1930, there have been 23 U.S. presidential elections, with Democratic candidates winning 13 times and Republicans prevailing the remaining 10.
 The average annualized price return (excluding dividends) of the S&P 500 was 9.6% when a Democrat won and 5.7% when a Republican won.
 But when looking at longer-term horizons, such as 10 years post-election, results for both parties are similar, with the S&P 500 returning around 7%.1

-One unique aspect of this year’s presidential election is that both likely candidates have already served a term in office, setting the stage for an election rematch.
+The same pattern is observed over the past two administrations.
 Despite the sizable chasm between Joe Biden’s and Donald Trump’s policies and both experiencing equity bear markets (one caused by the pandemic during the Trump presidency and the other by aggressive Fed tightening during the Biden presidency), stock market returns have been nearly identical.
-The S&P 500 has returned 14% per year after dividends under each president, highlighting that markets are neither biased toward one party nor driven by election outcomes.1
+The S&P 500 has returned 14% per year after dividends under each president, highlighting that markets are neither biased toward one party nor exclusively driven by election outcomes.1

 2. Fundamental conditions drive market performance.